Enable purchases with Flow Builder in React Native SDK

 }

-Now, when you have the paywall configuration, it's enough to add a few lines to display your paywall.
+Now, when you have the flow, it’s enough to add a few lines to display it.

-For more details on how to display a paywall, see our guide.
+For more details on how to display a flow, see our guide.

 3. Handle button actions

-When users click buttons in the paywall, the React Native SDK automatically handles purchases, restoration, and closing the paywall.
+When users click buttons in the flow, the React Native SDK automatically handles purchases, restoration, closing the flow, and opening URLs.

 However, other buttons have custom or pre-defined IDs and require handling actions in your code.
 Or, you may want to override their default behavior.